 Useful UBC Resources: UBC IT Cybersecurity

-Last year UBC undertook a record $70 million in industry sponsored research across more than 1,300 projects.
-Each successful project lays a foundation for more research, and builds relationships where students and trainees gain industry exposure leading to increased skills and employability.
+Each year UBC undertakes approximately $70 million in industry-sponsored research across more than 1,000 projects.
+Each successful project lays a foundation for more research and builds relationships where students and trainees gain industry exposure leading to increased skills and employability.

 - Increased engagement between academia and industry,